-The second type is Social Security Disability (SSD), for those who are disabled and have worked and put enough money into the Social Security system to qualify.
-To be eligible for filing Social Security Disability Claims, you must have worked for five years within the 10-year period before you were disabled.
+The second type is Social Security Disability (SSD), for those who are disabled after having worked long enough and put enough money into the Social Security system to qualify.
+To be eligible for filing a claim for Social Security Disability benefits, you must have worked for five years within the 10-year period before you were disabled.

 Your disability may be the result of an illness, a chronic condition, a workplace injury or any other personal injury.
 The fact that you are disabled combined with your history of contributions to SSD over the years may qualify you for benefits.
 You must be disabled under the SSD’s definition of disability.
 Namely, your disability must be in effect for at least a year and prevent you from performing not only your regular work, but also any work for which you might be suitable, considering your age, education and former work background.

 Are you lost in the SSDI process?
 Read our SSDI guide to get back on track.